SSH

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

 This question helps prevent another server from impersonating the remote resource and subsequently impersonating you to the real resource.
-This is not very likely but it is possible, so it’s a good idea to double-check the fingerprint and compare it with published Key fingerprints of our systems.
+This is not very likely but it is possible, so it’s a good idea to double-check the fingerprint and compare it with published ssh fingerprints.

 Warning